Carbon vs. Aluminum Wheels: Pros & Cons Compared

 Rim depth vs. aerodynamics (simplified)

-There are also deep-section aluminum wheels, but they are much heavier than carbon wheels.
+There are also deep-section aluminum wheels, which are much heavier than carbon wheels.

 Weight

 Carbon wheels are lighter on average than aluminum wheels.
-I summarized data of more than 350 road bike wheelsets and got the following results:
+I summarized data from more than 350 road bike wheelsets and got the following results:

 Material / BrakesDiscRimTotal Avereage